pytorch/ossci-job-dsl/README.md

   like `308535385114.dkr.ecr.us-east-1.amazonaws.com/pytorch/pytorch-linux-trusty-py3.6-gcc5.4:173-5910`;
   this is your docker image.
 (If the tag is `###-####`, it comes with a build of your source; if it's `###` that's the stock image.)
+- Run `aws ecr get-login` with your AWS credentials to get your Docker login.
+Login with `docker login $REGISTRY_DOMAIN`
 - Run `docker run -it $DOCKER_IMAGE`

 ### Getting setup